-- divert from antisocial, criminal behaviour and involvement with the justice system - participate in activity which improves their learning, employability and employment options (positive destinations) - Improve their health, mental health and wellbeing - contribute positively to their communities - build their personal skills, resilience, and benefit from strengthened support networks and reduce risk taking behaviour
+- divert from antisocial, criminal behaviour and involvement with the justice system - participate in activity which improves their learning, employability and employment options (positive destinations) - have improved mental health and wellbeing - contribute positively to their communities - build their personal skills, resilience, and benefit from strengthened support networks and reduce risk taking behaviour

 As a result, many of the articles in the UNCRC are inherent to Generation CashBack's design.
 Since the overall objective of the programme is to improve outcomes for children and young people, articles 3 and 6 underpin all activities.
 The best interests of children and young people are considered in every decision, and the aim to support children to develop to their full potential is foundational to the Generation CashBack programme.
-The programme works particularly with children and young people from areas of higher deprivation who may be at a higher risk of involvement with the criminal justice system, including some young people in young offenders' institutions.
+The programme works particularly with children and young people from areas of higher deprivation who may be at a higher risk of involvement with the criminal justice system.
 As such, Generation CashBack also upholds article 40, treating any young people in the justice system with dignity and respect.